 Bluebottles are common in Sydney beaches and will sting if contact is made.
-They are not life threatening and can be treated.
-The best way to neutralise the pain caused by a sting is hot water (as hot as a hot shower).
+They are not life-threatening and can be treated.
+The best way to neutralize the pain caused by a sting is hot water (as hot as a hot shower).

 Shark attacks are rare but they do happen in Sydney waters.
-There are measures you can take to reduce the risk of shark attack.
-All beaches that are patrolled by life guards have shark alarms and beach goers will be exposed to a siren warning them to stay on shore if there is any concern of sharks in the water.
+There are measures you can take to reduce the risk of shark attacks.
+All beaches that are patrolled by lifeguards have shark alarms and beachgoers will be exposed to a siren warning them to stay onshore if there is any concern of sharks in the water.

 - Don’t swim in murky waters

 - Don’t swim at dusk, dawn, or at night

 - Don’t swim near schools of fish